keithowino/top-sub-strings/README.md

 >Love this progress?
 Buy me a coffee...
 ---

-The aim of this program is to take a single or and array of strings and determine whether they appear on a another clustered list of words, if so it will return a hash list showing how many times a particular word was detected.
-The appearance of a character, word or letter more than once in a single element in the dictionary array does not increase the status of the value in the hash list.
+The aim of this program is to take a single or an array of strings and determine whether they appear on a another clustered(dictionary) list of words, if so it will return a hash list showing how many times a particular word was detected.
+But the appearance of a character, word or letter more than once in a single element in the dictionary array does not increase the status of the value in the hash list.

 for instance